NoroffFEU/development-platforms/src/content/docs/baas/Kuzzle/kuzzle-case-study.md

 ## Introduction

 Kuzzle is a powerful and adaptable backend platform tailored for building complex, real-time applications across diverse fields, from IoT and smart city solutions to enterprise-scale systems.
 Designed to streamline backend development, Kuzzle equips developers with essential tools and services that allow them to focus on creating unique business logic, eliminating the need to reinvent common backend functionalities.

 With built-in features like real-time data synchronization, advanced search, and secure user management, Kuzzle provides a scalable and high-performance foundation for applications where reliability and flexibility are paramount.

-By supporting self-hosted and managed deployment options, Kuzzle also offers a level of control that is ideal for industries requiring stringent data security and low-latency processing, making it a go-to choice for developers building future-ready applications in data-intensive environments.
+By supporting self-hosted and managed deployment options, Kuzzle also offers a level of control that is ideal for industries requiring strict data security and low-latency processing, making it a go-to choice for developers building future-ready applications in data-intensive environments.

 ## Brief History